TYPE DESIGN INFORMATION PAGE last updated on Fri Sep 15 20:34:22 EDT 2023

 Nymfont (was: Nymphont)

 Lauren Thompson (Nymfont, or Nymphont) is a designer from Las Vegas (b.
 1982).
-She created the elegant sans face LT Oksana (2008), the grungy Frail 7 bedazzled (2008) and the classical ornament face Nymphette (2008).
+She created the elegant sans typeface LT Oksana (2008), the grungy Frail 7 bedazzled (2008) and the classical ornament typeface Nymphette (2008).
 Her LT Nutshell Library (2008, an ornamental titling font and a display text font) was inspired by the "Nutshell Library," a book series by Maurice Sendak.
 LT Chickenhawk (2008) is a hand-printed outline font.

 Nymph's handwriting (2009) followed a bit later.
 LT White Fang (2009) is an outline blackletter face.
 LT Sweet Nothings (+ Dingbats), Cupi de Locke and Damask Dings were added in 2009.
 Champagne&Limousine (2009) is an elegant geometric sans family.
 Caviar Dreams (2009) and LT Anomaly (2009) are sans families.
 Happy Phantom (2009, +Demi) is a typewriter-style slab serif.

 Foundry, est. 2004 by Brian Bonislawsky and Brian Jaramillo (Harvey) and located in Long Beach, CA, and Las Vegas, NV.
 The fonts are realeased through Veer/Umbrella.
 Jaramillo has been associated with DEFCON and Apollo26, while Bonislawsky was active at Astigmatic and Font Diner.
 Yves Peters reviews their production.
 Typefaces include Ink Gothic (2004-2009, slab serif), Fuel (2007; ink trap city, with a fifties-diner-meets-Dr.-Spock feel), and Occulista (a bunch of inside-outside multiline typefaces).
 Now also at MyFonts.
 In 2008, they jointly designed Wickenburg (Wild West meets grunge), and Sistine (a family that now includes a heavy stencil).
+Creations from 2014 include the army stencil family Bomburst.